tobek/laminae/notes.md

     + stelae (carved stone slabs)
     + No "ground" is known, but this realm is laid out as a lattice of gnarled and winding mostly-horizontal projections of rock.
 Crags and massive plateaus give way to tendrils of stone sometimes no thicker
     + in the clouds of a gas giant - built on trees that take root?
+    + ice age engulfed something ("epic fantasy art dump - byPC1eB.jpg")

 ### Relational, Situational, Happenings

 - headsoak note 440 about genius king who is afraid of not being heard, entertained by his retinue of scholars, and the decay of this microculture (LND?
 LEP?)
+- a city where there is some wild price you have to pay - like having something tattooed on your body (inspired by Palimpsest book)
+- people who have lost their ability to communicate with one another (gpt3 clasping)
-- to watch yourself spill into the chasm
+- to watch yourself spill into the chasm (NGP)
 - https://knowingless.com/2019/08/17/you-will-forget/ NGD or CGD?
     - I became sadistic.
 I’d previously been embracing a sort of masochism – education in the pain, fearlessness of eternal torture or whatever – but as my identity expanded to include *that which was educating me*, I found myself experiencing sadism.
 I enjoyed causing pain to myself, and with this I discovered evil.
 I found within me every murderer, torturer, destroyer, and I was shameless.
 As I prostrated myself on the floor, each nerve ending of my mind writhing with the pain of mankind, I also delighted in subjecting myself to it, in being it, in causing it.
 I became unified with it.
     - The evil was also subsumed by, or part of, love.
 Or maybe not “love” – I’d lost the concept of love, where the word no longer attached to a particular cluster of sense in my mind.
 The thing in its place was something like *looking*, where to understand something fully meant accepting it fully.
 I loved everything because I Looked at everything.
 The darkness felt good because I Looked at it.
 I was complete in my pain only when I experienced the responsibility for inducing that pain.
 - "It is your job to teach the gods proper morals." https://twitter.com/CurlOfGradient/status/1108326892053123075
-- "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC
+- "you: human creativity is a glorious, nigh-divine faculty / me: a human brain is a puncture wound in the fabric of reality that monsters from outside the world can use to claw their way into it / we are not the same" - https://twitter.com/chaosprime/status/1469396883118477316 NEC, CNC, CGC
 - place where 2nd law of thermodynamics is reversed? what does time mean? opposite of CND is LNC but that hmm maybe actually, that's why shapers can build matter out of nothing, it wants to be formed
 - some kind of transportation system? mechanical or biological.
 LNP?
 - the conception of perfection. (look up quotes?)
     + That is "perfect," which completely fulfills its functions. nothing to add, nothing to take away
-- nomads, who every X amount of time ritualistically destroy everything they have built up and move on to another place - XXP or XXD
+- nomads, who every X amount of time ritualistically destroy everything they have built up and move on to another place - XXP or XXD - NND are nomads but don't destroy, that was prob best chance
 - <gpt>The ruins of an ancient civilization.
 The inhabitants share their ancestors’ obsession with perfecting a single simulation of a city, endlessly adapting it to reflect new scientific, cultural, and social insights.</gpt>
 - "a nice dualism: those who are afraid, and those who are not. the fearful ones are prey. they hate life because they could be eaten at any time, they are disgusted with material reality and their bodies because of their impermanence. the unafraid embrace matter and love their bodies, capable of the magical feat of integrating the prey's matter. there is no higher honor and no better statement of love for life than to absorb another being. some may call this hate, but it may be love. these are the ground rules of reality. you can always change sides" - https://twitter.com/wildbuddhini/status/1463392393978335239 (maybe LEC)
 - interaction with cardinals? "person with taste can observe things going on around them and identify points of interest. by doing this, they make the reality they inhabit more interesting. you can create real value this way. it has an emotional impact on people. you might use words, or photographs, whatever. you could maybe think of this as being a "beauty-worker". you create beauty by identifying it, contemplating it, understanding it, accentuating it .if a shaman is a meaning-worker, maybe an artist is a beauty-worker. or a certain subset of artists" - https://twitter.com/visakanv/status/1464230021254377475 LEC?
 - "new identity idea: asane (as opposed to insane). not crazy, just renouncing and revoking sanity Relieved face" https://twitter.com/sonyasupposedly/status/1463771414830325761 (CNC maybe)
 - Audience independent utterance - the idealization of
 - Emotional etc content of micro actions?
-(NGP?)
+(NGP?
+CGC?)
 - "a massive chunk of the things that alarm suburbanites about being in an urban environment are solved in totality by adopting the city dweller's habit of simply declining to perceive things that are none of your fucking business" https://twitter.com/cakesandcourage/status/1462919432330752006 - somewhere where this flows naturally, maybe LEP?
 - some place where you can peer through the looking glass of "what if" moments in your own life.
 CNC?
 CGC?
 CNP? eh
 - caste systems (LND?
 LEC LEP) mentioned in LEC and in TOC but doesn't have to be major there
     + signaled by fashion and/or mannerisms
         * Clothing covered with writing/scrolls that catalog some thing ("worn scrolls.jpg")
-- "That which thinks is bound, and in this bondage, it dreams of freedom.
-And like a prisoner in his dreams he can see the walls of his prison, and he can imagine the outside world.
-But when he wakes, he still sees the walls of the prison and has not escaped." - https://mobile.twitter.com/gods_txt/status/1456321077710241792 LED NED or even CNP
 - No decisions except gut ones during ceremonies.
 Very elaborate, no time to scheme.
 More authentic.
 They facilitate this method for mortals.
 Like Dune emperor emissary delivers decree, obey or disobey on the spot, only way to cut through (and assess loyalty, and instinct). the sufis "believe that deep intuition is the only real guide to knowledge". human computer. fluency before understanding (quote?).
 NGP if nowhere else, but could be LXX
 - https://twitter.com/chaosprime/status/1458552157179887621 - grokking, you have to understand your enemy to defeat them, and when you understand them you love them. also you need to love them to hate them.
-NND?
+NED?
 - "bats can hear shapes. plants can eat light. bees can dance maps. we can hold all these ideas at once and feel both heavy and weightless with the absurd beauty of it all." - https://twitter.com/gnonymus/status/1457089729539842050
 - Sleep is assumed to be death, a new spirit will take your body in the morning. reincarnation somewhere in this?
 - "Mental Health Unawareness Campaigns" that stress takes publicized forms, so here's some alternative form
 - Giant books multiple people to turn page
-- the bell ringing hearing contest episode (dissimulation NND)
+- the bell ringing hearing contest episode (dissimulation NED)
 - rick & morty arc where there's maybe a clone of beth - one plane could be or have a place where with enough work or luck, you can earn such a clone to take your place. maybe on this plane, a clone is prepared and trained for each person, and almost all go to waste, but some find the plane and take advantage of the clone, and the clone is so happy for the opportunity (NNC, CNC)
 - Place where certain maneuvers can temporarily slow or stop time or physical forces in a very localized area
 - Deaf/mute (or everyone is missing one sense) - could be any D, maybe NGD, CGD, NED, LED
     + maybe some other perception issue
     + the "three perfections" - a poet, a calligrapher, and a painter, for chinese artwork. multiple sense-missing people get together to create something
-- someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NND, LEP
+- someone who has one squad each of blind, deaf, numb, untasting/unsmelling guards. (maybe the deaf ones close by, so the villain can converse privately. maybe the blind ones near all the entrances). or rather guilds, each petitioner must relinquish one sense. maybe NEP, NED, LEP
 - some 3-headed god represents C/P/D all in one? (a simple farmer, 3 headed, 6 armed, see Dattatreya?) but it's a sham. where?
-- Resurrection (necromantic or otherwise) - CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
+- Resurrection (necromantic or otherwise) - CGC?
+CEC? you can bring dead bodies there and they will likely come to life, but transformed who-knows-how
 - Some creature that responds to Creation and/or Destruction, to be used to test if exposure is too high.
 Maybe by those wizards that study the planes of pure C/D.
     - from something: "Canaries are extremely sensitive to ambient magic, and will mutate in the presence of cursed architecture.
 Grave-looters keep them as pets"
     - CNC mutatorium or research outpost
 - some "breath house" where you breathe in interesting things in special ways (and it responds to you, and syncs up multiple people?) if never used, stub-used in NGP
-- psychedelics (CGP)
-- "Somewhere in the ocean hundreds of miles north of the Shirerithian mainland there is a mountainous arctic island upon which thrives an emergent oracular techno-theocracy that calls itself the Shining Garden of Raikoth.
-Its priests wear a silver spiral around their necks as a sign of their dedication, and in solidarity with them I too wear the spiral."
 - sexual proclivities replace other tribal markers and are increasingly fractured
 - many sex partners but only one friend, good form to break up before making another, cheating, etc.
 - someone or a group famous for making works of art that convince the viewer to commit suicide. (you must be interviewed first and it's tailored?)
-(CGP if nowhere else - CGD LED NED CNP)
+(CGP if nowhere else - CGD LED CNP)
 - exaltation of poverty
 - exercise: weirdtopia: pick a topic, imagine a utopia and dystopia on that topic, then think what weirdtopia would be (appealing but orthogonal)
     + requirement that everyone go through some kind of educational gauntlet (like the sexual weirdtopia at <https://www.lesswrong.com/posts/cWjK3SbRcLkb3gN69/building-weirdtopia#nbGkPXNEDm856igNg>)